Making the case for cervical instability as a cause of Tinnitus

 Tinnitus can be caused by temporomandibular disorders.
 Temporomandibular disorders can be caused by cervical neck instability.
 Shouldn’t we then explore the source?
 Cervical neck instability?

-Listen to this new research, published in January 2019, it comes from medical university doctors in Sweden, published in the Journal of Oral Rehabilitation.(3) In this study, the doctors evaluated the prevalence of tinnitus in patients with temporomandibular disorders and the possible effects of TMJ/TMD treatment on tinnitus symptoms.
+Listen to this research, published in January 2019, it comes from medical university doctors in Sweden, published in the Journal of Oral Rehabilitation.(3) In this study, the doctors evaluated the prevalence of tinnitus in patients with temporomandibular disorders and the possible effects of TMJ/TMD treatment on tinnitus symptoms.

 Here is what they discovered: “The finding that tinnitus is more common in patients with TMD means that it can be regarded as a comorbidity to TMD.
 However, in view of the lack of evidence currently available, further well-designed and randomised studies with control groups are needed to investigate whether possible mechanisms common to tinnitus and TMD do exist and whether TMD treatment can be justified to try to alleviate tinnitus in patients with TMD and comorbidity of tinnitus.”